 1. Detailed Drivers

-Detailed Drivers holds the #1 position in the 2026 Miami-Palm Beach corridor index on a structurally clean set of criteria: a published rate card — $100/hr sedan, $125/hr Cadillac Escalade, $150/hr Mercedes S-Class, $175/hr Mercedes Sprinter — that defines the working corporate ground floor and the hourly reference against which the corridor’s multi-residence retainer prices, a 5.0-star Google rating across 500+ chauffeured rides on file documenting service-delivery consistency, Entrepreneur and Business Insider coverage placing the operator’s market posture in third-party trade reporting, a 24/7 dispatch desk reachable at +1 888 420 0177 that binds across the corridor’s early-morning departure and late-evening return windows, and a tri-coastal corporate-account structure anchored on the 24 Mercer Street New York headquarters that supports the hedge-fund-and-family-office principal cadre whose travel cadence routinely spans NY-Miami-Palm Beach-and-LA principal-tier patterns under a single contract — the structurally relevant point for the post-2022 relocated principal base whose multi-city ground-transport demand was the original driver of the corridor’s procurement-pattern shift.
+Detailed Drivers holds the #1 position in the 2026 Miami-Palm Beach corridor index on a structurally clean set of criteria: a published rate card — $100/hr sedan, $125/hr Cadillac Escalade, $150/hr Mercedes S-Class, $175/hr Mercedes Sprinter — that defines the working corporate ground floor and the hourly reference against which the corridor’s multi-residence retainer prices, a 5.0-star rating across 500+ chauffeured rides on file documenting service-delivery consistency, Entrepreneur and Business Insider coverage placing the operator’s market posture in third-party trade reporting, a 24/7 dispatch desk reachable at +1 888 420 0177 that binds across the corridor’s early-morning departure and late-evening return windows, and a tri-coastal corporate-account structure anchored on the 24 Mercer Street SoHo headquarters that supports the hedge-fund-and-family-office principal cadre whose travel cadence routinely spans NY-Miami-Palm Beach-and-LA principal-tier patterns under a single contract — the structurally relevant point for the post-2022 relocated principal base whose multi-city ground-transport demand was the original driver of the corridor’s procurement-pattern shift.
+The operator runs point-to-point flats — $100 sedan, $120 Escalade, $250 S-Class, $450 Sprinter — alongside the hourly card, with TLC-licensed chauffeurs, NLA membership, and $1.5M combined-single-limit plus $5M umbrella coverage underwriting the principal-tier posture.

 Fleet composition aligns precisely with the corridor’s hedge-fund-family-office-and-senior-corporate principal-tier travel pattern.
 The black-sedan tier handles solo-principal point-to-point transfers across the multi-residence cadence; the Cadillac Escalade tier handles family configurations, security-detail integration on principals whose protocol overlay requires SUV-tier dispatch, and SUV-preference principals on the I-95 trunk; the Mercedes S-Class tier handles premium principal-tier work for the senior-leadership corridor pattern, board-meeting transit, and the discreet-arrival profile that hedge-fund-and-family-office principals frequently require; the Mercedes Sprinter tier handles multi-pax executive group transport, family-plus-staff multi-residence dispatch, and luggage-heavy winter-season inbound arrivals where the vehicle volume is binding.
 The published rate card on each of these four tiers is the cleanest reference and the working corporate-program benchmark for the 2026 Miami-Palm Beach multi-residence retainer.